Rachitag1/spotify-end-to-end-data-pipeline-project/README.md

 # Spotify End-to-End Data Pipeline Project

 ### Introduction
-Built an ETL (Extract, Transform, Load) pipeline to extract the data of Top 50 Global songs from Spotify API on AWS, transform, load and analyze the same for valuable insights.
+Built an ETL (Extract, Transform, Load) pipeline to extract the data Spotify API on AWS, transform, load and analyze the same for valuable insights.

 ### Project Overview